MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

 In this section, you remove the right-click menu from your WebView2 control.

-To begin, explore the current function of the right-click menu:
+To begin, explore the current functionality of the right-click menu:

 1. Press **F5** to build and run the project.